Skip to main content

 The nuisance of birds can be controlled in the first instance by preventative measures, for example, blocking of nesting holes and the application of devices to discourage perching.
 Netting and trapping can also be considered with the aim of immediate release away from the area or location of capture.
 As a last resort birds may be culled by shooting with the approval of the trust chief executive and local police authority.
 No attempt should be made to poison them.
 Whichever method is employed it should take into account whether the birds are currently in a nesting season or whether they are protected by law.
 Advice should be sought from the Royal Society for the Protection of Birds.

 Foxes may occasionally spread disease such as toxocara and leptospirosis, but the risk is believed to be small.
 More significantly foxes cause nuisance in a number of ways.
-During the mating season the noise of barks and blood curdling screams proliferate and in addition to the feeding habits described above there may be damage to grounds caused when digging for food and the indiscriminate depositing of poo.
+During the mating season the noise of barks and blood-curdling screams proliferate and in addition to the feeding habits described above there may be damage to grounds caused when digging for food and the indiscriminate depositing of faeces.

 Document control